Codeine-6-glucuronide

 Codeine-6-glucuronide (C6G) is a major active metabolite of codeine and may be responsible for as much as 60% of the analgesic effects of codeine.
 C6G exhibits decreased immunosuppressive effects compared to codeine.

-During its metabolism, codeine is conjugated with glucuronic acid by the enzyme UDP-Glucuronosyltransferase-2B7 (UGT2B7) to form codeine-6-glucuronide.
+Formation

+A glucuronosyltransferase enzyme UGT2B7 present in human liver converts codeine to its glucuronide by adding a sugar acid at the hydroxy group, with uridine diphosphate (UDP) as byproduct: